Crab-Eating Macaque Facts

 Despite its name, the crab-eating macaque does not only eat crabs and in fact, at least 50% of the crab-eating macaque's diet is made up from fruits, nuts and seeds.
 The crab-eating macaque also eats insects, small reptiles, amphibians, fish and crustaceans.

 The crab-eating macaque is relatively small in size and therefore has a number of predators within its natural environment.
 Tigers and large reptiles such as snakes and crocodiles are the main predators of the crab-eating macaque along with large birds of prey like eagles who prey on the smaller crab-eating macaque individuals.

 After a gestation period of around six months, the female crab-eating macaque gives birth to a single infant (baby) crab-eating macaque.
 Male crab-eating macaque babies remain with their mothers until they are a couple of years old and are independent enough to find another troop, but the crab-eating macaque babies tend to remain in the troop for their whole lives.

-Although the crab-eating macaque is not considered to be a animal under threat at this time, habitat loss in the form of pollution but primarily deforestation is causing sever declines in the crab-eating macaque population numbers.
+Although the crab-eating macaque is not considered to be an animal under threat at this time, habitat loss in the form of pollution and deforestation is causing severe declines in the crab-eating macaque population numbers.